-Northern Illinois University is host to over 300 different student organizations.
-Annually 60-65 organizations are recognized by and receive funding from Northern Illinois University’s Student Association.
+We host to over 300 different student organizations.
+Annually 60-65 organizations are recognized by and receive funding from the Student Association.
 This guide is designed to provide the advisor with concrete information on how to be a successful advisor.
 While advising an organization does require some additional time demands, the rewards gained by advising more than compensate for this.

 The real definition of an advisor floats somewhere between being a counselor, supervisor, educator, and mentor, in which no single label applies entirely to the role.
 An advisor is one who gives ideas, shares insight, provides a different perspective, and counsels.
 In general, advisors have three main functions:

 - Help with the growth and development of students.

 - Add to the continuity of the groups as members graduate.

 - Assist in the area of program content and purpose.